jundalisay/superblist/content/en/research/smith/wealth-of-nations/intro.md

 - the amount of work the capital stock mobilizes according to the way it is used.

 {{< s v="7" >}} Civilized nations have followed very different plans in the direction of their nation's labour.
+Not all of these plans have been favourable to wealth.

-But these plans have not all been favourable to wealth.
+- Some nations have greatly encouraged agriculture.
-Some nations have greatly encouraged agriculture, while some have encouraged commerce and industrialization.
+- Some have encouraged commerce and industrialization.

-Almost no nation has treated all industries equally and impartially.
+**Almost no nation has treated all industries equally and impartially.**

 Since the fall of the Roman Empire, Europe has been more favourable to industry and commerce than to agriculture.

 The causes of this change are explained in Book 3.

 {{< s v="8" >}} Those different plans were perhaps created by vested interests without any regard to their consequences on society.

 They have created very different theories of economics.
-Some theories magnify the importance of industry.
+- Some theories magnify the importance of industry.
-Some theories give importance to agriculture.
+- Some theories give importance to agriculture.

 They have influenced intellectuals, policy makers, and world leaders.

 Those different theories and their effects are explained in Book 4.